ninyam/ninyam.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I am a William W. Elliot Assistant Research Professor at the Department of Mathematics at Duke University since January 2022.
+My postdoctoral mentors are Kirsten Wickelgren and Veronica Ciocanel.

+I obtained my Ph.D. in the Department of Mathematics at the University of British Columbia (UBC) in August 2021.
+I worked under the supervision of Ben Williams and Alejandro Adem.
+Before that, I completed my M.Sc. in Mathematics at the National University of Colombia in Medellín under the supervision of José Manuel Gómez Guerra.
+I got my B.Sc. in Mathematics at the National University of Colombia in Manizales.
+More details on my academic background and activities are available on my cv.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.